BusinessOptics/gryphon/README.md

 	build.sh - builds the docker image
-	run-dev.sh - run the program in development mode (Flask with debug mode, no gunicorn) push.sh - pushes the image to AWS ECR entrypoint.sh - script run on container startup to start the server
+	run-dev.sh - run the program in development mode (Flask with debug mode, no gunicorn) push.sh - pushes the image to AWS ECR entrypoint.sh - script run on container start-up to start the server

 # Configuration Requirements